Bahrain detains seven over killing of policeman

 “Seven Bahrainis have been detained and have been referred to the public prosecution in the case of a bombing attack in al-Eker ... in which one policeman was killed and a second critically wounded during a routine patrol,” a statement from the government’s Information Affairs Authority said.

-It named the slain policeman as 19-year-old Imran Ahmed but did not give his nationality.
+It named the dead policeman as 19-year-old Imran Ahmed.
+It did not give his nationality.
 Many Pakistanis and some Arab nationals serve in Bahrain’s riot police - a source of friction with protesters.

-The opposition, which says more than 45 people have died in clashes since martial law ended, want full legislative powers for parliament and for the makeup of the Cabinet to be approved by parliament too.
-The Cabinet has been headed by an uncle of King Hamad bin Isa since 1971.
+The opposition, who say more than 45 people have died in clashes since martial law ended, want full legislative powers for parliament and parliament approval of cabinet, which has been headed by an uncle of King Hamad bin Isa since 1971.

 “Al-Eker is still under siege and nobody is allowed in or out, even cars carrying food supplies are prevented from reaching people there,” Wefaq said in a statement.